Skip to Content

 Think of it this way: If I were to ask you to do work for me, you have to pay expenses out of your own pocket, and oh, by the way I'm expecting you to do it for about $5 per hour, would you take that offer?

-One way you can use this information to determine a good tip.
+How to use this information to determine what to tip.

 A tip jar with coins and cash.